Your Future in Education Starts Here

 Admission to all graduate programs at UMass Lowell is contingent upon successful completion of a bachelor's degree.
-In many cases, applicants may register for a course before they have formally applied into the program; however, students requiring financial aid may want to wait until they have been formally accepted into the program to ensure that their course(s) will be covered.
-Contact UMass Lowell's Office of Graduate Admissions , or email@example.com if you have questions about the application process.
+In many cases, applicants may register for a course before formally applying to the program; however, students requiring financial aid may want to wait until they have been formally accepted into the program to ensure that their course(s) will be covered.
+Contact UMass Lowell's Office of Graduate Admissions , or firstname.lastname@example.org if you have questions about the application process.

 Questions Regarding Your Graduate Application?